 When deciding on whether to work with a financial advisor, ask how their fee structure works and how they get paid.
 If you can learn from the outset how they make money, you will have fewer surprises down the road.

 3. What Are My Total Costs?

-At first glance, some of these fees may not seem like much but they can add up to a significant difference in your returns.
-Ask your advisor what your all-in costs will be and have them walk you through any potential hidden fees.
+At first glance, some of these fees may not seem like much.
+But like any costs, they can add up to a significant difference in your returns.
+Ask your advisor what your all-in costs will be, and have them walk you through any potential hidden fees.

-You’ll also want to ask the advisor if there are any minimums.
+Related to this, ask the advisor if there are any minimums.
 Some advisors require a minimum investment, and it’s better to find this out as early as possible.